-It is estimated that $4.8 trillion in wealth will be inherited or transferred from one generation to the next by 2015, with much of it transferred through a variety of trusts.
-Filings of trust returns (Form 1041) are now the third most frequently filed income tax return behind individual and corporate returns.
-Although the vast majority of these transfers are legal, there is widespread potential for fraud.
+Substantial wealth is transferred from one generation to the next, much of which is transferred using variety of trusts.
+Although the vast majority of these transfers are legitimate, there is widespread potential for fraud.

 In the last few years, the Internal Revenue Service has detected a proliferation of abusive trust tax evasion schemes.
 These promotions are targeted towards wealthy individuals, small business owners, and professionals such as doctors and lawyers.